Skip to main content

 • SMO 3: International Standards on Auditing

-Accounting Technicians Ireland (ATI) does not have responsibility for the adoption or implementation of auditing standards in Ireland.
-Statutory audits in the jurisdiction are conducted in accordance with International Standards on Auditing (Ireland), which are issued by the Financial Reporting Council in the United Kingdom and adopted for use in Ireland by the Irish Auditing and Accounting Supervisory Authority (IAASA).
+The Irish Auditing and Accounting Supervisory Authority (IAASA) is responsible for adopting auditing standards for use in Ireland.
+Statutory audits are conducted in accordance with International Standards on Auditing (Ireland), which are adopted by IAASA under license from the Financial Reporting Council in the United Kingdom.

 Current Status: Sustain